JaneWu92/leetcode/theory/concurrency_2.md

-### synchronized & Reentranlock
+### synchronized & Reentrantlock
 Basically they are same.
-Different is that Reentranlock has more ability.
+Different is that Reentrantlock has more ability.
 It can provide:
 1. trylock
 2. reenter mechanism
 3. fair lock